madaan/madaan.github.io/_posts/2023-04-01-prompting.md

 - A nice [survey](https://arxiv.org/abs/2107.13586) of prompting.
 A great read especially if you are interested in understanding where NLP was before prompting.

-- Another great [blog](https://lilianweng.github.io/posts/2023-03-15-prompt-engineering/) from Lillian on recent prompt engineering techniques.
+- Another great [blog](https://lilianweng.github.io/posts/2023-03-15-prompt-engineering/) from Lilian on recent prompt engineering techniques.

 <hr>